What is Buying on Margin?

 - However, as the investor has bought the shares on Margin, he needs to pay back the amount borrowed, which is a margin loan of $1000, by selling the stock at the market price of $30.The whole transaction will fetch a net profit of $1000 after excluding the initial investment made by him.
 By just investing $ 1000, an investor is able to amplify its gain to 100%.

-- The main disadvantage of buying an asset on a margin that losses can also be magnified. consider the above example, if your stock instead goes down from $20 per share to $10, now the value of an investment is worth $1000 which is equivalent to margin loan of $1000 so the entire investment is lost leaving an investor with zero return.
+- The main disadvantage of buying an asset on a margin is that losses may also get magnified.
+Consider the above example, if your stock instead goes down from $20 per share to $10, now the value of an investment is worth $1000, which is equivalent to a margin loan of $1000, so the entire investment is lost, leaving an investor with zero return.

-- An interest charge is also a major concern.
-An investor needs to pay the interest on the money borrowed from brokerage firm so there is pressure on him to earn more than just to cover interest payment as a result of which he might invest in a risky asset that offers a higher return but comes with higher risks too.
+- An interest charge is also a significant concern.
+An investor needs to pay the interest on the money borrowed from a brokerage firm, so there is pressure on him to earn more than just to cover interest payment as a result of which he might invest in a risky asset that offers a higher return, but comes with higher risks too.

-Buying on margin involves minimum investment amount to be deposited in a margin account and allows a trader/investor to borrow the balance from a broker and the account is adjusted daily to reflect gains and losses.
-Margins are an important aspect which allows a trader to trade in various financial products, such as futures, options as well as stocks.
+Buying on Margin involves a minimum investment amount to be deposited in a margin account and allows a trader/investor to borrow the balance from a broker.
+The account is adjusted daily to reflect gains and losses.
+Margins are an essential aspect which allows a trader to trade in various financial products, such as futures, options as well as stocks.

-This has been a guide to What is Buying on Margin & its Definition.
+This àrticle has been a guide to What is Buying on Margin & its Definition.
 Here we discuss the buying on margin types, characteristics along with the example, advantages and disadvantages.
 You can learn more about from the following articles –